Non-equilibrium reversible dynamics of work production in four-spin system in a magnetic field

 We describe the conservation laws which effectively supervise the numerical calculations.
-In Sec.
-IV we describe the local quantum thermodynamic parameters of the spin subsystems.
-Our numerical results are detailed in Sec.
-V. For the separable mixed initial state we numerically investigate the quantum thermodynamics of a particle in the environment of three others depending on modulation of an operating field and initial conditions.
-Our results are summarized and discussed in Sec.
-VI.
-It will be numerically found, that under unitary dynamics the work production of one part of system is compensated by absorption of work produced by the other part.
-The work production by the subsystem is accompanied the entropy growth and vice-versa, the entropy becomes less with work absorption by the subsystem.
-Some necessary auxiliary details for numerical results are represented in the Appendix.
+In section~\ref{thermodynamic variables} we describe the local quantum thermodynamic parameters of the spin subsystems.
+Our numerical results are detailed in section~\ref{Numerical results}.
+For the separable mixed initial state we numerically investigate the quantum thermodynamics of a particle in the environment of three others depending on the modulation of an operating field and initial states.
+Our results are summarized and discussed in section~\ref{Summary}.
+It will be numerically found that under unitary dynamics, the work production of one part of a system is compensated by absorption of work produced by the other part.
+Work production by a subsystem is accompanied by entropy growth and vice-versa.
+The entropy decreases when work is absorbed by the subsystem.
+Some necessary additional details for numerical results are presented in the appendix.